 Rule 4: Set Metrics To Reasonable, Attainable Goals For Managed Projects

 This can be a challenge if the service provider lacks a historical record of meeting these metrics.
 If not, establish initial baselines.
 Then readjust them at a future date.
-Also, it include built-in realistic tolerance levels.
+Also, it includes built-in realistic tolerance levels.

 Rule 5: Ensure Factors Are Within The Provider’s Control